On the number of rich lines in high dimensional real vector spaces: Introduction

 \begin{Theorem}[\cite{DviGop}] Let $P$ be a set of $n$ points in $\C^d$ and let $L$ be a set of lines so that each line contains at least $r$ points of $P$.
 There are constants $K$ and $N$, dependent only on $d$, so that if

 then there exists a subset of $P$ of size $N\frac{n}{r^{d-2}}$ contained in a $(d-1)$-dimensional hyperplane. \end{Theorem}

 Their proof involves a clever use of design matrices in order to show that almost all the lines lie in a low degree hypersurface (the degree needs to be less than $r$).
-In our paper, we prove Conjecture~\ref{DviGopConj} but over $\R$ rather than over $\C$.
+In our paper, we prove a stronger version of Theorem~\ref{thm:dvi} but over $\R$ rather than over $\C$.
 The strategy of our proof is similar to that of Dvir and Gopi, except working over $\R$ allows us to use the Polynomial Ham Sandwich Theorem (Theorem~\ref{thm:phs}) in place of design matrices.